Social mobility: Social status and social class

 The chances for social mobility are primarily determined by the family a child is born into.
-Today, the gaps seen in both access to education and educational success (graduating from a higher institution) is even larger.
 Today, while college applicants from every socioeconomic class are equally qualified, 75% of all entering freshmen classes at top-tier American institutions belong to the uppermost socioeconomic quartile.
 A family's class determines the amount of investment and involvement parents have in their children's educational abilities and success from their earliest years of life, leaving low-income students with less chance for academic success and social mobility due to the effects that the common parenting style of the lower and working-class have on their outlook on and success in education.

 Class cultures and social networks

 These differing dimensions of social mobility can be classified in terms of differing types of capital that contribute to changes in mobility.
-Cultural capital, a term first coined by French sociologist Pierre Bourdieu distinguishes between the economic and cultural aspects of class.
+Cultural capital, a term coined by French sociologist Pierre Bourdieu distinguishes between the economic and cultural aspects of class.
 Bourdieu described three types of capital that place a person in a certain social category: economic capital; social capital; and cultural capital.
 Economic capital includes economic resources such as cash, credit, and other material assets.
 Social capital includes resources one achieves based on group membership, networks of influence, relationships and support from other people.

 Cultural capital is any advantage a person has that gives them a higher status in society, such as education, skills, or any other form of knowledge.
 Usually, people with all three types of capital have a high status in society.
 Bourdieu found that the culture of the upper social class is oriented more toward formal reasoning and abstract thought.
 The lower social class is geared more towards matters of facts and the necessities of life.
 He also found that the environment in which a person develops has a large effect on the cultural resources that a person will have.

 The cultural resources a person has obtained can heavily influence a child's educational success.
 It has been shown that students raised under the concerted cultivation approach have "an emerging sense of entitlement" which leads to asking teachers more questions and being a more active student, causing teachers to favor students raised in this manner.
 This childrearing approach which creates positive interactions in the classroom environment is in contrast with the natural growth approach to childrearing.
 In this approach, which is more common amongst working-class families, parents do not focus on developing the special talents of their individual children, and they speak to their children in directives.